jumezurike/AfaPrincipleSixteen/README.md

 - CULTURE

+- Econimics

+- Business

+- Technology

 Divinity (religion), philosophy, theology, science are found under one's culture.
 When a culture is deified it becomes a religion.The principle of sixteen has a cosmological traits to it.
 It permeates all aspects of our lives just like the computer.
 There is a parallel question which I believe will very well answer all this.
 Is the computing as we know it today a science, divinity or culture?
 We are open to futher investigation and justification of AFA: A practice which not many are savvy to the logic of its process.

 ## What is the purpose of the principle of sixteen, and why is it a sacred practice?

 Its purpose is to bring balance in human existence.
-Initially, Ikpukpara is a practice that incorporates connections between the unknown and known within a material medium by exptrapolating the esoteric to the world of being and existentiality. -The end goad is to use the supernatural intelligence, accuracy and performance to predict.
-It triggers the necessity to transfer this technique into the digital age, where equivalent solutions can be obtained via a computerisedcomputerized channel It fills the gap between problems humans can solve and those they might never solve in one life time or life times.
+Initially, Ikpukpara is a practice that incorporates connections between the unknown and known within a material medium by exptrapolating the esoteric to the world of being and existentiality. -The end goal is to use the supernatural intelligence, accuracy and performance to predict.
+It triggers the necessity to transfer this technique into the digital age, where equivalent solutions can be obtained via a computerised channel It fills the gap between problems humans can solve and those they might never solve in one' life time or life times.

 ## How does the principle of sixteen fit into computer science and technology?
 Mathematics is in the core of science and technology as well as Afa principles.
 The basis of AFA in the most rudimentary way forms a number system.
 The 0x(HEX) and 00 (BIN) are used in computers for communicating machine language as the computer interacts with humans.
-AFA strives for balance out of non-deterministic, deterministic, chaotic and somewhat ordred plane.
-The principles accuracy and performance promises easier ways for searching, combining and permuting words to predicting things in ways that we have never seen before.
+AFA strives for balance out of non-deterministic, deterministic, chaotic and some ordered planes.
+The principle's accuracy and performance promises easier ways for searching, prompting, combining and permuting words to predicting things in ways that we have never seen before.

-## What is the relationship between the principle of Sixteen and machine learning and artificial intelligence?
+## What is the relationship between the principle of Sixteen, machine learning and artificial intelligence?

-The principle of sixteen clearly establishes that all that you speak of, all you will speak of and all you have spoken of are embedded in the spectrum of all in existence. -

-It exists wherever energy traverses.
+The principle of sixteen clearly establishes that all that you speak of, all you will speak of and all you have spoken of are embedded in the spectrum of all in existence. -It exists wherever energy traverses.

 Machines mimic human intelligence to perform specific tasks. - Artificial intelligence.

-The AFA seeds, although, initially trained without modern high level languages: They are highly coded to perform tasks that will take humans a very long time to establish: This is simply machine learning.
+The AFA seeds, although, initially trained without modern high level languages: They are highly coded to perform tasks that will take humans a very long time to establish: This is simply machine learning the combination of these words are always different bringing meaning so perculiar at each cast.

 Machines automatically learn from data or information without further programming (coding).
 From the accuracy and performance you can now predict to take action.
 One data set could be used to train many other machines.